Terri Fi 5 Released

 The Teva Terra Fi was evidently designed for supreme comfort.
 We like the added neoprene that minimized rubbing and dried quickly.

 Teva uses their proprietary "Spider Rubber" on the sole of the Terra Fi, which is engineered to be extra grippy and provide greater friction on tricky trails.
-The Terra Fi fell into the middle of the pack when it came to fraction, getting beaten out Vibram soled models like the Bedrock Cairn Adventure and Luna Oso.
+The Terra Fi fell into the middle of the pack when it came to traction, getting beaten out by Chaco models like the Z/Volv 2 and the Vibram soled Bedrock Cairn Adventure.

 While it isn't the grippiest sandal out there, the Terra Fi gave adequate traction during testing throughout a wide variety of surfaces—especially transitioning from wet to dry.
 The firm outsole material is supportive and also allows the tread to 'bite' on rough, angular rocks.
 Furthermore, the cushioned footbed has a grippy rubber surface that helps keep your foot secure during high-performance outings.